Skip to content

 Conservation work

-The costume is returning to Smallhythe Place following extensive conservation at our textile studio at Blickling.
+The Banqueting dress has returned to Smallhythe Place following extensive conservation at our textile studio at Blickling.
 The dress needed a great deal of intricate work, having been altered and embellished over the years to the detriment of the original design.

 With long flowing sleeves, high waist and long voluminous skirt, the light and airy nature of the style created by the use of lightweight cotton muslin shot through with gold thread, creates a diaphanous, ethereal look.
 Designed by Alice Commyns Carr and made by Aida Nettleship, it remains one of Ellen Terry's most iconic costumes.